Last updated on February 23rd, 2023

 Here’s what you need to know.

-The Binance Smart Chain (BEP20) is compatible with the Ethereum Virtual Machine (EVM), which means that it is a modified Ethereum fork that is compatible with the Ethereum (ERC20) network.
+The BNB Smart Chain (BEP20) is compatible with the Ethereum Virtual Machine (EVM), which means that it is a modified Ethereum fork that is compatible with the Ethereum (ERC20) network.
 Since both blockchain networks are somewhat similar to each other in terms of their infrastructure, they have the same deposit address for depositing cryptocurrencies into your wallet.

 You will have the same deposit address for both BEP20 and ERC20